Homebrew/homebrew-cask/USAGE.md

 ## Frequently Used Commands

-Homebrew Cask is implemented as part of Homebrew.
-All Homebrew Cask commands begin with `brew`, which works for both Casks and Formulae.
+Homebrew Cask is implemented as part of [Homebrew](https://brew.sh).
+All Homebrew Cask commands begin with `brew`, which works for both casks and formulae.
 The most frequently-used commands are:

 * `install` — installs the given Cask.
 * `uninstall` — uninstalls the given Cask.